Note: This document is targeted at IT Administrators.

 Note that the following guide requires a technical understanding of SSO.
 It is recommended to be read by an IT Administrator.

 Once you have access you can manage the setup process by accessing the 'Authentication' section within your Merchant Admin settings.
 This is only accessible to Merchant Admin users:

 Add Qudini as a SAML application in your Identity Service.
 You need to ensure your SSO provider supports SAML 2.0.
 Compatible SSO services includes Azure AD, PingFederate, Google Apps identity service, Okta, Bitium, OneLogin.

-    You will need the following details which can be provided by our support team:
+You will need the following details which can be found further down this article.

 SP URN / Audience URI / SP Entity ID: